 Falls somewhat on the higher end of the price spectrum, considering you get only 4 lights for the price.
 The screws would work better at mounting them to various surfaces if they were a bit longer.
 A few reports of lights that malfunction after basic use.

 Adjustable solar panel and light that takes 8 hours to reach a full charge on its 2200 mAh lithium ion battery.
-The lights will shine for 4-6 hours in high mode, 8-12 hours in low mode.
-Ground or wall installation options are available, and the product comes with a 12-month warranty.
+Ground or wall installation options are available.
 Users are generally happy with customer service.

 The InnoGear’s battery life is not as long as promised in some cases, users report.
 And there were several reports of lights not working on arrival.
 Over time, the battery’s life fades, dropping the number of hours the spotlight works significantly.